VisitEngland 4 stars

 Attractive cottage, well positioned in a quiet location in this popular picturesque fishing village of Beer - a gateway to the Jurassic Coast.
 Under a 10-minute walk to the shops, restaurants, traditional inns, sheltered beach with fishing trips, sailing, rock pooling, small family run beach cafes, deck chairs and local fish for sale.
 The Jubilee Gardens with seating and small play park overlooks the pretty cove with fantastic views of the cliffs and sea.

 Spectacular cliff top walks along the Heritage Coast footpaths to the seaside village of Branscombe in one direction and to Seaton and Lyme Regis along the National Nature Reserve in the other.

-So much to see and do in the village - Beer Quarry Caves and Pecorama model railway with pleasure Gardens and indoor Play barn, plus Seaton Tramway and the Axe Estuary, 5 minutes drive away.
+So much to see and do in the village - Beer Quarry Caves and Pecorama model railway with pleasure Gardens plus Seaton Tramway and the Axe Estuary, 5-minute drive away.

 A wonderful home in this pretty seaside village.

 Well presented with care.
-Most comfortable and well furnished.
+Most comfortably and well furnished.